-A select catalogue of the Ashmolean's collection of ceramics from the Islamic world from the 9th to 18th century (published Oxford, 1991).
+A select catalogue of the Ashmolean's collection of ceramics from the Islamic world from the 9th to 18th century, by James Allen (published Oxford, 1991).

 The legacy of the Islamic potters to the world is unique.
 It was they who first saw the potential of white tin glaze as a ‘canvas' for ceramic decoration.
 It was they who first used cobalt blue on that white ground, and hence invented blue-and-white, centuries before such a colour scheme became the trade mark of Chinese export porcelain and then of European taste.
 And it was they who developed lustre, that extraordinarily luxurious metallic sheen, which rivals precious metal in its effects, all but turning objects of clay to gold.

 Without the ceramic tradition of Islam the rise of decorated glazed ceramics in Europe is unthinkable: all their original inspiration and technical knowledge came from Islamic countries such as Muslim Spain, situated around the Mediterranean.
 And what would Europe have been like without Maiolica or Delft, Lambeth or Nevers?
 Without the ceramic tradition of Islam there would have been no incentive for the Chinese to develop their own decorative porcelains, which in the first instance were aimed precisely at the Islamic market.
 And without that tradition there would have been no ‘willow-pattern', or the numerous other Chinoiserie designs which decorate contemporary European china.
 And here in England Victorian taste was profoundly influenced by Iznik and lustre, as the works of artist potters like William de Morgan vividly illustrate.
 Without any doubt, our material culture would have been not only totally different, but incomparably poorer, without the existence of the great ceramic tradition of neighbouring Islam.